 Section 3 - Any SGA officer may succeed himself in that office.

-Section 4 - Any officer or member of the SGA having been dismissed from office may not serve again until one full academic year has passed from date of dismissal.
+Section 4 - Any officer or member of the SGA having been dismissed from their elected or appointed positions may not serve from the time they are dismissed until one (1) calendar year from dismissal date has passed.